alakeldev/hi-task-me-app/README.md

 Anyone who wants to keep track of their tasks and stay organized.
 It can be used by students, professionals, and anyone who wants to be more productive and efficient with their time.

 ### Communication
-Through the application, with a clear and simple design, you can add tasks and monitor your progress anytime.
+Our application has a clear and simple design that allows you to add tasks and monitor your progress anytime.
 Even if you close the app, browser or even your device, you can get back to your added tasks and monitor your progress because of the local storage feature.
-The website structure is also good and clear.
+The App structure is also well-organized and easy to navigate.

 ### Current User Goals
 - To help the user stay organized and productive.